jkehinde/resturantReviews_NLP/README.md

 This is a NLP project which reads a tsv file, containing 1000 restaurant reviews(text).
 With the bag-of-words model, a classifier is used to tells whether the restaurant review is a good or bad review.

+This NLP project is also in R code too.

 The python code is broken down into the following section:

 1.Importing the libraries